ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 to link multiple ws2812 devices seqentially and control them in an LED chain, as is common for this particular device.

-In example chapter09_08a, a chain of $8$ sequential ws2812 LED devices is used.
+In example chapter09_08a, a ws2812 LED device is used.

 ### Enhanced RGB-Color-Light-Show